 Chief Development Officer

 - Demonstrated success in developing a strong and winning case for support, as well as a successful communications plan, and in making strategic, innovative fundraising plans, and executing those plans to grow fundraising and exceed goals.
-Demonstrated experience cultivating, training, building relationships with, and working in collaboration with executives, senior staff, and volunteer leaders on development-related activities.

 - Successful track record of personally identifying, cultivating, soliciting, and stewarding major gifts from individual and institutional donors at the level of six to seven-figures and greater.

 - The ability to extract and analyze data to make effective, efficient decisions about donor strategy and process.
-Working knowledge of modern data management practices and innovations that can streamline advancement processes and contribute to the integration of related functions.
+Working knowledge of modern data management practices and technological innovations that can streamline advancement processes and contribute to the integration of related functions.

 - Bachelor’s degree required; Certified Fund-Raising Executive (CFRE) certification would be considered highly desirable.